-- Completion of an ACEND accredited didactic program in dietetics and the minimum of a bachelor's degree from a regionally accredited college or university; - A 3.0 GPA;

-- Three letters of recommendation, preferably including one from the last school attended; - A written statement describing educational objectives and areas of personal/professional interest, and/or a resume summarizing professional activities, certifications, licensure, and continuing education; - An on-site or telephone interview with the graduate program director; - Completed Facility and Preceptor Forms for each of the three rotations.
+- Completion of an ACEND accredited didactic program in dietetics and the minimum of a bachelor's degree from a regionally accredited college or university; - A 3.0 GPA; - Three letters of recommendation, preferably including one from the last school attended; - A written statement describing educational objectives and areas of personal/professional interest, and/or a resume summarizing professional activities, certifications, licensure, and continuing education; - Completed Facility and Preceptor Forms for each of the three rotations.

-Daemen College will admit 12 interns through the preselect option and remaining slots will be filled through the computerized matching system.
+Daemen College will admit 20 interns through the preselect option and remaining slots will be filled through the computerized matching system.